 We’re on a hospital ward, and Sandra and Helen parole officers are walking down the hall passing a nurse seated at the desk.

 Sandra calls out to the nurse, “Hi Betty, where do you have Ginger Stratton?”

 “She’s in 2 Sandra”

-Sandra accompanied by her associate Helen walk down the glaucous halls passed nurse Betty.
+Sandra accompanied by her associate Helen walked down the glaucous halls and passed nurse Betty.

 Nurse Betty asks the other woman, “Working late Helen?”